 2. Go Wild on a Desert Safari

 A trip to Dubai would be incomplete without an ever-popular Desert Safari!
+This is a great activity to do with the family and a real Dubai experience.
 Your hotel will usually be able to arrange this for your family and you’ll be collected in a land cruiser and driven out to the red-hued sand dunes for a spot of dune bashing.
 You’ll then eat a traditional Arabic meal in a camp resembling a Bedouin camp and enjoy shisha, belly dancing and henna if you’re so inclined.

 3. Wrap Up Warm and Ski Dubai

-Of course you can go skiing in Dubai!
-Get the kids out of the heat for a few hours with a trip to Ski Dubai in the Mall of the Emirates.
+For indoor activities in Dubai head to the Mall of the Emirates where you can go skiing (of course you can go skiing in Dubai!).
+Get the kids out of the heat for a few hours with a trip to Ski Dubai.
 Keen skiers can tackle the realistic slopes or if you have little ones in tow, spend some time in the snow park or at the interactive penguin experience.
 There are two large food courts as well as other eateries in the mall to grab some lunch and it is also home to a cinema and ‘Magic Planet‘ with bowling and rides.

 4. Experience the Pop-Up Markets

 Dubai is really embracing the Farmers Market trend and one of our favourites is the Ripe Market in Zabeel Park every Friday from 9am, October to May.
 Aside from organic local produce and stalls selling handmade arts and crafts, there are children’s activities and even a little petting zoo.
-For something a bit different to the usual tourist haunts we would definitely recommend this expat fave.
+For something a bit different to the usual Dubai activities, we would definitely recommend this expat fave.

 5. Explore Downtown Dubai

-You could easily spend a whole day in this part of the city!
+You could easily spend a whole day in this part of Dubai!
 Enjoy a breakfast down at Souk Al Bahar overlooking the fountains and the mighty Burj Khalifa!
 Take a walk or trolley bus around the boulevard.
-Next, venture to ‘At The Top‘ where you’ve guessed it – a lift takes you up to the observation gallery on the 124th floor.
+Next, venture to ‘At The Top‘ where you’ve guessed it – a lift takes you up to the observation gallery on the 124th floor and you can look out over the city.
 Tip: Book your tickets online in advance and you’ll save up to 50%.

-Afterwards you can take in the worlds largest mall which hosts an ice rink, cinema, aquarium, Sega world and our children’s favourite Kidzania, which is a wonderful interactive learning experience where children take up different job roles including a pilot, paramedic, Waitrose cashier and so much more – it really is where imagination becomes reality!
+Afterwards you can take in the world’s largest mall which hosts an ice rink, cinema, aquarium, Sega world and our children’s favourite indoor activities Kidzania, which is a wonderful interactive learning experience where children take up different job roles including a pilot, paramedic, supermarket cashier and so much more – it really is where imagination becomes reality!